-It should be noted that as this is a cross-boundary planning application, this planning committee will consider the acceptability of the elements of the proposal, which fall within Lichfield District, whilst Cannock Chase District Council's planning committee, will in due course (scheduled for their meeting on the 15th January 2019), consider the acceptability of the scheme within their administrative boundary.
+It should be noted that as this is a cross-boundary planning application, this planning committee will consider the acceptability of the elements of the proposal, which fall within Lichfield District, whilst Cannock Chase District Council's planning committee, will (scheduled for consideration at their meeting on the 22nd July 2020), consider the acceptability of the scheme within their administrative boundary.
 Thus, whilst it is appropriate and necessary for members to consider the scheme as a whole, it should be noted that any subsequent permission and the conditions related thereto, will solely relate to the parcels of development that are within Lichfield District, unless otherwise specified.